prateek1verma/tpp-explorer/README.md

 ## 📁 Repository Structure

-- `app.R` — Main R Shiny application script.
+- `Rshinny_tpp_explorer/app.R` — Main R Shiny application script.
-- `www/` — Folder containing assets such as logos or styling resources.
+- `Rshinny_tpp_explorer/www/` — Folder containing assets such as logos or styling resources.
 - `Figure1/` — Scripts and plots used to generate panels in Figure 1 of the manuscript.
 - `Figure2/` — Scripts and plots used to generate panels in Figure 2 of the manuscript.
-- `README.md` — This file.

 ## 🧰 Features